5T33Z0/Clover-Crate/CPU/README.md

 ## QPI
 QPI (Intel QuickPath Interconnect) is the successor of the FSB (Front Side Bus).
 Unlike FSB, it's not a Bus system but a routing mechanism managing the communincation and data transfer between CPU cores and the chipset.
 The technology was introduced in 2010 with the release of the Nehalem CPU family.
 After much debate, QPI has been added to the config.
 Enter what you like (in MHz).This does not affect work in any way - it's purely cosmetic (except for 1st Gen Intel Core i7 CPUs).

-In macOS's System Profiler, this value is called "Processor Bus Speed" or "Bus Speed".
+In macOS's System Profiler, this value is listed in the "Hardware" section as "Processor Interconnect Speed" or "(Processor) Bus Speed".
 Clover automatically calculates the correct value based on data sheets from Intel.
 In the source code of the `AppleSmbios` kernel, two methods for setting this value are available: 1) the value either already exists in SMBIOS – as prescribed by the manufacturer, or 2) Bus Speed x4 is used instead.

 **Setting QPI only makes sense for CPUs of the Nehalem family** because Nahalem uses a really complicated method for calculating the QPI link speed based on various inter-dependent parameters and their relation to each other.
 A great explanation can be found on [YouTube](https://www.youtube.com/watch?v=F24D7EZuZB4).
 For newer CPU families you can enter Bus Speed x4 (usually, a Base Clock of 100 mHz x4) or leave it empty.
 If you enter `0`, DMI table 132 will not be generated.